 Gopher snakes and prairie rattlesnakes are both common in the central and western United States, though gopher snakes inhabit a wider geographic range.
 They can be found from the west coast to as far east as Illinois.

 Prairie rattlesnakes, on the other hand, are found from Idaho to Nebraska.
 They can both be found as far north as Canada and as far south as Mexico.
 Though prairie rattlesnakes do not inhabit the west coast, a similar species (the Western or Northern Pacific rattlesnake) does.

 Both snakes tend to inhabit areas where there is an abundance of prey.
 They tend to prefer dry areas with some vegetation, such as grasslands and woods, but can also be found in rocky and sandy areas.
 You will usually not find them near marshes or wetlands, or in desert areas.

 Gopher snakes and rattlesnakes are not aggressive toward humans unless provoked.
 Neither species sees us as viable prey, as we are far too large for them to eat.
 If they detect a human approaching, they will either try to escape or remain still and hope that we don’t see them.

 If you get too close, however, you will undoubtedly see some defensive behaviors.
 Rattlesnakes are not afraid to hold their ground.

-They will typically coil defensively, hiss, and rattle their tail, creating the characteristic buzzing noise.
+They will coil defensively, hiss, and rattle their tail, creating a buzzing noise.
 Further provoking a rattlesnake will usually result in a bite.
-Rattlesnakes produce venom; a bite from one can be dangerous.
+Rattlesnakes produce venom; a bite from one is dangerous.

 Gopher snakes are not venomous, and they are typically not as afraid of humans.
 However, if they feel threatened, they will put on a very convincing display, impersonating a rattlesnake.
 They will coil up, flatten out their neck to make their head appear wider, and hiss.